About the Greece: Food & Culture Studies of the Aegean: Athens & Greek Island of Crete Program

 Walk and visit Hania’s central market

 Bus to Tsagalarion monastery.
 Visit and perhaps talk to someone about their products

 Bus to Marathi beach and free time in the afternoon to spend on the beach.
 Optional lunch there.

 Return to hotel

-Optioanl dinner at Glossitses taverna on the old port of Hania.
-(An organic oriented taverna, with fresh ingredients directly from the local producers)
+Optional dinner at Glossitses taverna on the old port of Hania.
+It’s an organic food taverna, with fresh ingredients directly from the local producers

 Overnight in Hania

-Optional dinner at Halkina taverna on the old port of Hania
+Optional dinner at taverna on the old port of Hania

 Overnight in Hania

 2-3:30pm Lunch at the traditional village of Anoskeli